jfecher/ante-website/content/docs/ideas.md

 the complicated corner cases for the compiler but the programmer may still want to return references or store them in structs for their use case.

+For returning or storing references, the standard approach is to extend the second-class universe to include second-class subscript functions, second-class structs, second-class closures, etc. Continuing with this though means dividing the language into two colors: second-class and non-second class.
+Second-class references not being a type for example means you'd need another separate `map` function which takes its argument by reference instead of by value.
+This is quite the negative for Ante which uses algebraic effects to otherwise avoid the function coloring problem which affects many other languages.

-For returning or storing references, instead of extending the second-class scheme to work in more cases (e.g. subscript functions and second-class structs), I think a good tradeoff which maintains more simplicity while still being flexible and efficient is to have users promote second-class references into first-class, runtime-checked references in these cases.
+Instead, I think a good tradeoff which maintains more simplicity while still being flexible and efficient is to have users promote second-class references into first-class, runtime-checked references in these cases.
 These runtime-checked references would check each time before they are dereferenced whether the underlying value was moved.
 This check could be decently